jamesrea97/weather-news-reporting/README.md

 ## Dependencies
 Two Python libraries were used in order to webscrape:
-- `requests' to request HTML pages.
+- `requests` to request HTML pages.
 - `beautifulsoup4` to read web HTML pages.

  Details of deployment are discussed below: